MathewT/aws-certified-developer/IAM/IAM.md

 ## Roles
 1. A role is an AWS identity with permission policies that determine what the identity can and cannot do in AWS
+1. Unlike IAM users, IAM roles are not associated or assigned to a specific user
+1. Roles can be used (**"assumed**) by a user or resource (EC2)
+1. Roles have no credentials (password or access key)
+1. If a user is assigned to a role, access keys are created dynamically and assigned to that user
 1. Roles are used to delegate access (permissions) to users, applications or services that don't normally have access to AWS resources
 1. You create roles and assign to resources